Noon Presentations – each day in the amphitheater

 Gates open at 6:30 pm and tour begins at 7:00 pm.
 There will be no admissions after 7:00 pm.

-Tour lasts one hour and is limited to 140 people.
+Tour lasts one hour and is limited to the first 120 people.

 Take a walk on the wild side, in the safety of the zoo!
 Groups of approximately 30-40 people will roam the zoo with a keeper and a docent as your special guide for the night.
 The keeper will show you how the animals behave at night and will pay special attention to our nocturnal creatures.
 This night time tour is a real crowd pleaser.